James Lee Byars

 Often lighthearted, witty, and playful, mail art seeks to challenge conventional exhibition spaces and offers a discourse about how a page can provide an opportunity for Concrete poetry, a script for a performance, an educational artifact, or a dialogue between artists and organizers.
 Artworks that include marginalia and artist publications provide windows into process.
 As a play on the phrase Eternal Network, invented by French artist Robert Filliou in the early 60’s and expanded on by American artist George Brecht who helped develop the concept, Diverse Networks draws both on the history of mail art both locally and nationally and explores recent incentives to support the USPS during the pandemic.
 We’ve asked current residents and alumni to correspond with other artists of their choosing to create new works for this exhibition.

-We give special thanks to Debra and Dennis Scholl, Saul Ostrow, Susan Bowman, and the Miami Dade Public Library for lending historical works for this exhibition.
+We give special thanks to Saul Ostrow, Susan Bowman, and the Miami-Dade Public Library for lending historical works for this exhibition.

 As a play on the phrase “Eternal Network,” conceptualized by French artist Robert Filliou in the early 1960s and further developed by American artist George Brecht, Diverse Networks draws on the history of mail art both locally and nationally.
 The exhibition reaffirms the indispensable role of the U.S. Postal Service, politicized in the recent presidential election, with Oolite Arts resident artists and alumni invited to correspond with other artists of their choosing in order to create new works and find common ground during the pandemic.

 Recto of postcard addressed to Marcia Tucker from William Pope.L; Marcia Tucker papers, 1995-99, in the collection of The Getty Research Institute, Los Angeles (2004.M.13)